 Christine O’Donnell is the founder and Executive Director of ShowUp, a nonprofit contemporary art space in Boston, MA.
 She is also a curator, art writer, consultant and lifelong educator.
 To all she does, O’Donnell brings her knowledge of the commercial art world (having been the founder and director of Boston’s Beacon Gallery), as well as her decade spent as an educator, her time working in advertising/marketing, and her 12 years living in France, Hong Kong and Singapore.

-• A graduate of College of the Holy Cross, with a B.A in French, O’Donnell speaks fluent French and conversational Spanish.
+A graduate of College of the Holy Cross, with a B.A in French, O’Donnell speaks fluent French and conversational Spanish.
 Additionally, she holds an M.A. in Teaching from Tufts University, and an M.A. in Art History from the U.K.’s Open University.
 Her Master’s thesis focused on artists’ grassroots organizations and American museum critique in the late 1960s and early 1970s.
-O’Donnell’s skills as an art management consultant are sought out from as near as the New England Sculptors Association and Temple Gallery NYC, and as far away as ArtsActivism Papua New Guinea and galleries in Melbourne, Australia.
+She also studied at Harvard Business School in 2024-2025 as part of the HBS Social Enterprise Initiative’s 2024 Upswell Forum Cohort, a program which supports social impact leaders working in communities of color.

 As part of O’Donnell’s international scope, she is a partner at Very Private Gallery in Madrid, Spain.
-She is also a member of the Advisory Board at the Institute of Contemporary Art, Boston (ICA), the Association of Women’s Art Dealers (AWAD), and Boston Art Dealers Association (BADA).
+She is also a member of the Advisory Council at the Institute of Contemporary Art, Boston (ICA), a member of the Association of Women’s Art Dealers (AWAD), and a member of the Boston Art Dealers Association (BADA).
 Additionally, she trained as an appraiser with the International Society of Appraisers.
-O’Donnell balances her career with an active family life in the Boston area, with her husband and two school-aged children.
+She was also a member of the Newton Cultural Council from 2018-2020 where she was influential in refining and standardizing the granting process, as well as co-led the organization’s branding, website and social media launch.

 Christine has been honored to be featured on the following podcasts: